nitrogen-lang/nitrogen/docs/modules/file.md

 ## dirlist(path: string): array

 Returns an array which is the directory listing of path.
-If path is not a directory, and exception is thrown.
+If path is not a directory, an exception is thrown.

 ## isdir(path: string): bool